tsokac2/newIrishLife.3.0/README.md

   * The main purpose is represented with a short introduction paragraph and hero image gallery.
   * Website content is pointed with four visual design cards for each section of the site.
   * Footer is well structured and offers links for the main site section and full operating Newsletter form service.
-  * User can share [New Irish Life](http://new-irish-life-3-0.herokuapp.com/home) on four social media links presented in the bottom part of the footer.
+  * Users can share [New Irish Life](http://new-irish-life-3-0.herokuapp.com/home) on four social media links presented in the bottom part of the footer.
   * The main navigation menu and footer are replicated through all main sections of the website.

 * Definition by **TRIP** section - As a First Time Visitor, I want to easily understand section purpose with a short and fun intro paragraph and slide-show intro gallery:
-  * User can choose the most popular online travel brands to organize in card elements.
+  * Users can choose the most popular online travel brands to organize in card elements.
   * Each card element contains the main link, the brand website screenshot, the **_"Quick links..."_** option, and a brand description.
-  * User can have access to the best Irish public transportation services.
+  * Users can have access to the best Irish public transportation services.
   * Users can navigate through embedded Google Map with colorful markers representing the most important bus stations, train stations, and tram stations in Dublin, Ireland.

 * Definition by **WORK** section - As a First Time Visitor, I want to easily understand how to start a job search process with the best possible preparation for the Irish work market:
   * Users can quickly understand where to start the job search process.
-  * User can understand what kind of [CV](https://tsokac2.github.io/newIrishLife.3.0/static/downloads/Tomislav_Sokac_CV.pdf) template is necessary for a successful job search mission.
+  * Users can understand what kind of [CV](https://tsokac2.github.io/newIrishLife.3.0/static/downloads/Tomislav_Sokac_CV.pdf) template is necessary for a successful job search mission.
-  * User can find the best option for online education with the best offers.
+  * Users can find the best option for online education with the best offers.

 * Definition by **LIFE** section - As a First Time Visitor, I want to easily find the best online rental marketplaces, the most popular mobile networks provider, and large-chain grocery shops
-  * User can choose one of the four most popular Irish online rental portals with quick links for share accommodation or buy options.
+  * Users can choose one of the four most popular Irish online rental portals with quick links for share accommodation or buy options.
   * Users can quickly decide for best mobile network providers regarding broadband speed, bill pay offers, Tv broadband offers.
   * Users can check the four largest grocery shop chains with previous user reviews, best deals, work offerings.